AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/creating-a-module.md

 1. Open a [terminal](../../software-platforms/general-tools/using-the-terminal.md) window.
     - You may wish to launch terminal [from GitKraken](../../software-platforms/general-tools/using-the-terminal.md#gitkraken) so that you are automatically placed in the repository.

-2. Make sure you are working in your `base` conda environment by running `conda activate base`.
+1. Make sure you are working in your `base` conda environment by running `conda activate base`.
-    - You need to be in your `base` environment because this script relies on some [conda packages you previously installed during setup](../../technical-setup/environment-setup/setup-conda.md#set-up-conda).

-3. As needed, navigate using `cd` to your `OpenScPCA-analysis` fork.
+1. As needed, navigate using `cd` to your `OpenScPCA-analysis` fork.

-4. Run the module creation script using your desired flags:
+1. Run the module creation script using your desired flags:

 ```bash
 # Create a module called `my-module-name`, for example